Ila-bura/zero-waste-life/README.md

 * Expand the Recipe section to include more recipes and a photo gallery.

-* Create dedicated pages with tips and tricks to implement in other areas that are not related to food, such as clothing, packaging and household maintenance.
+* Create dedicated pages with tips and tricks that can be applied in other areas such as clothing, packaging and household maintenance.

 # Testing